 He used to love listening to The Rolling Stones.
 Now he rarely plays the old records in his collection.

 Robert is depressed and withdrawing into himself.
-Because of this, and the emotional benefits of music, his hospice social worker recommends a music therapy intervention.
+Because of this, and the emotional benefits of music, his hospice social worker refers him to his hospice team’s music therapist for a music therapy assessment.

-In time, Robert’s reminiscing dials down his anxiety about impending chest pain and temporarily eases his shortness of breath.
+In time, Robert’s reminiscing dials down his anxiety about impending chest pain and temporarily eases his shortness of breath . . . continued

 Dogs have a long-standing history of providing faithful companionship.
 These loyal animals are one of the best sources of comfort for any human – including hospice patients and their families.
 That’s where Samaritan’s complementary hospice pet therapy comes in.